-He is interested in the cinematic, violence, subculture, the limits of knowledge and meaning, failure, and spookiness.
+Angus McGrath is a Sydney-based artist who works with story, screen, and sound.
+All these forms make up a single practice via their centring of text, and shared investment in the cinematic, violence, subculture, the limits of knowledge and meaning, failure, and spookiness.

 Here is his Instagram.